adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 should be because the user does not want it -- not because someone decided the user _ought_ not want it.

-There might have been a time, back when Twitter's then CEO Jack Dorsey was lauded for calling his company "the free speech wing of the free speech party", that the large digital platforms instinctively respected their users and saw their mission as connecting those users to their desired sources of information.
+[SNIP There might have been a time, back when Twitter's then CEO Jack Dorsey was ...

-More recently however, the platforms have moved to respecting whatever powers and social forces set the bounds of acceptable speech (at least as acceptability is perceived among affluent, blue-state Americans).
-This would be fine if these platforms were merely a handful of publishers among many.
-But no, they are called platforms for a reason - they are the platforms on which modern public discourse happens and increasingly they have decided that this discourse my only reflect one particular world view.
+]

+[SNIP More recently however, the platforms have moved to respecting whatever powers ...]

 Of course that is not how the proponents of censorship present the matter.
 They talk instead of the responsibility for platforms to combat harmful, hateful or